Azure damselfly: Males

 Adult male azure damselflies have a head and thorax patterned with blue and black.
 They have an azure blue abdomen patterned with black markings.
-The marking on the second segment of the abdomen is U-shaped, separated from the segment's narrow terminal black band.
-(This distinguishes it from the variable damselfly where the U-shape is joined to the terminal band with a black line.)
+The marking on the second segment of the abdomen is U-shaped, separated from the segment's narrow terminal black band; this distinguishes it from the variable damselfly Coenagrion pulchellum where the U-shape is joined to the terminal band with a black line.

 Segments three to five are blue with broader black terminal bands, lacking the forward-pointing projection the upper surface which adult male common blue damselfly has.
 Segment six has a similar pattern but with more restricted blue and a broader area of black, and segment seven is mostly black, with just a narrow blue area at the base.
 Segment eight and much of segment nine are sky-blue, forming a noticeable contrasting patch, but there are small dark markings on the rear upper side of segment nine, which adult male common blue damselfly does not possess.

 Females

-Adult female azure damselflies have a head and thorax pattern similar to that of the male, but with glittering, glossy green replacing the blue coloring.
-The abdominal segments are largely black in coloring, with narrow pale markings at the junction between each segment.
+Adult female azure damselflies have a head and thorax pattern similar to that of the male, but with glittering, glossy green replacing the blue colouring.
+The abdominal segments are largely black in colouring, with narrow pale markings at the junction between each segment.